Hagridaa/RobotFramework-testing/README.md

 # RobotFramework-testing
-Learning how to use Selenium and Api testing plus Python unittests.
+Learning how to use Robot Framework, Selenium, Python unittests and Pytest.

 First testing Robot framework Selenium library.